Tanjingw/Tanjingw.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Microeconometrics
-  - Spatial Econometrics
+  - Demographics
-  - Labour Economics
+  - Policy Evaluation
-  - Development Economics
+  - Causal Inference
 # Education to show in About widget
 education:
   courses: